JarryChou/qcrypto-ldpc/packetheaders/filespec.md

 following the header.
 Bits get filled in 32 bit wide words, starting from the most significant bit in each word.
 Thus, the length of the data section of this file is given by floor((<numberofbits>+31)/32).

+**Other notes**
+Due to time constraints, I only extracted headers 3 and 7 into the packetheaders directory.
+In the future would be good to extract all the headers into a general directory to store their header files.